hstrohm/ImageSummarization/README.md

 The images that were utilized for our project came from the COCO validation dataset.
 Passing the image through the model, it supplies us with bounding boxes, labels, and masks for each detected object.
 This information is stored for later use in our process.
+From our original plans, we have completed both object and boundary detections.
+We’re using a pre-trained Mask R-CNN model that was trained on the COCO dataset.
+This output of the model provides object labels and finds the boundaries of the detected object.
+From the recognized objects, we have a confidence threshold value of 75% that must be met for us to move forward with that object.
+This ignores most of the non-focal objects that were “detected.”
+The image above shows an example of an output image after this process.

 #### Backdrop Removal